 Complete Guide to Naming Your Product

-An ideal product name will help increase sales, more than that though it should develop and evolve your brand.
+Why is getting your product name right so important?
+The ideal product name should help increase sales, more than that though, it should develop and evolve your brand.
 It is an opportunity to inject creative and dynamic description that appeals and engages your target market, simultaneously grabbing attention and evoking a positive emotional response.
 A good product name is foremost informative and should in some way reflect the personality behind your brand identity.

 A simple name though, misses out on a lot of potential for brand development.
 For example, a luxury chocolate company could name their chocolate something like, ‘Double Dark’, but wouldn’t it be much more enticing if they named it something like ‘Darker than Night’?
 This is still descriptive, but it holds more interesting connotations, it implies there is something different, mysterious, sensuous even about there product.
 Companies that do this well, who are engaging and creative with their product names find it easier to create a loyal returning customer base.

 This Product naming guide will help you think about much more than just the name, we’ll look at your Brand Goals, Target Market, Demographic Interests, Analyze Competitors Names, Brainstorm Ideas and get Product Name inspiration.

 There are many aspects to consider when developing a great product name, below we’ve outlined everything you’ll want to know during the process.

 Firstly, your main concern is that it sells your product.
 To understand whether your product name will do that you need to step into your target audiences shoes and ask yourself: Does the name stand out?
 If you are different, have a particular USP, you want your product to sound different, use the product name to focus on exactly what it is that makes it special.